top of page

 A humming or growling noise from the wheel is one of the most common signs of a worn wheel bearing.

-• Typically increases with vehicle speed
+• This noise typically increases with vehicle speed.

 This type of noise usually remains consistent while driving and is a key early indicator of bearing wear.